 Deductible is the fixed dollar amount you pay for covered drugs or pharmacy durable medical equipment devices in a benefit year before Blue Rx Value Plus prescription drug benefits become available.

-The family deductible is reached from amounts accumulated on behalf of any combination of covered family members.
+The family deductible is reached from amounts accumulated on behalf of any covered family member or combination of covered family members.

-A member will not be required to satisfy more than the single deductible before we make benefit payments for that member.
+You must satisfy the entire family deductible before we make benefit payments.